roles-ansible/ansible_collection_users/roles/sshd/README.md

  Ansible Role SSHD
 ====================

-Ansible role l3d.users.sshd to Manage SSHD Configuration of the system and which Users are allowed to login.
+Ansible role l3d.users.sshd to Manage SSHD Configuration of the system and which Accounts are allowed to login.

 # WORK IN PROGRESS